NivaldoFarias/drivenpass-api/README.md

 ### Credential model _`credentials`_

 - `id`: A unique identifier for each credential. `serial4`
 - `label`: A label for the credential.
-Each user can only have one credential with the same label. `text`
+Each user can only have one credential with the same label.
+Up to 50 characters long. `text`
 - `username`: The username of the credential. `text`
 - `password`: The password of the credential.
 The inserted data is encrypted, and decrypted upon query. ` text``text `
 - `url`: The URL of the credential. `text`